Useful Information on Beveling

 When cutting with plasma the issue becomes one of height control.
 Voltage feedback is used to control the torch height, and consequently if the plasma is cutting across a gap we can encounter problems especially when using the bevel.
 As a result the general rule is to cut the bevel geometry first, and vertical cuts later.
 In the case of a K-bevel it is likely that you will need to use trial and error to find an approach that best suits your purposes.
 In some cases it may be necessary for the machine operator to use manual height control.

 We obviously need a standard notation for what the 2D geometry lines represent in 3D.
 We recommend using the Geometry Defines Top Path option in the bevel geometry wizard.
 Using this standard, we can see where the beveling tool will go.
+This can be selected in the properties tab of a processing path.

 If not set : For Zero and Negative bevel angles, where the bevel cuts under the part, it has no real effect.
 But when the bevel angle is positive it defines whether the geometry the bevel process was applied defines the top path of the cut, or the bottom edge of the positive knife bevel.